zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_sql_by_vars - section for function load_sql_by_vars is expected to be load sql in /log/change_link.php
     \-- load_last_by_user - section for function load_last_by_user is expected to be load in /log/change_link.php
     \-- add_link_ref - section for function add_link_ref not yet defined that it should be database link in /log/change_link.php
-    \-- add_link - section for function add_link not yet defined that it should be database link in /log/change_link.php
     \-- dsp_last - section for function dsp_last not yet defined that it should be database link in /log/change_link.php
     \-- add - section for function add not yet defined that it should be database link in /log/change_link.php
     \-- add_ref - section for function add_ref not yet defined that it should be database link in /log/change_link.php